 Kelly Hemostatic Forceps 5 1/2" Straight Color Coated

 Our color-coated Kelly Hemostatic forceps 5 1/2 " feature precision-crafted straight jaws.
 They can effectively clamp blood vessels and hold fatty tissues during numerous surgeries, including otolaryngology, gynecology, urology, and orthopedic procedures.
-The color coatings add an additional layer of protection, offering resistance to corrosion and wear and tear.
-We offer these Kelly Hemostatic forceps in four unique colors: blue, gunmetal, rainbow, and rose gold.
-These instruments are available in both curved and straight jaws.

 Get our premium-grade Kelly Hemostatic forceps to perform surgeries with enhanced precision.